What This Means for New York

 • Provide modern energy infrastructure to spur economic development and growth.

 Foundational to meeting these goals is modernizing the electric grid — the generation, transmission and distribution systems that delivers power where you need it, when you need it.
-We’re transforming yesterday’s one-way power delivery system, which was designed to carry electricity from large power generating stations long distances to homes and businesses, into tomorrow’s cleaner, smarter, two-way superhighway with many on-ramps and off-ramps to connect and transport the wind and solar power now produced in our region.
+We’re transforming yesterday’s one-way power delivery system, which was designed to carry electricity from large power generating stations long distances to homes and businesses, into tomorrow’s smarter, two-way superhighway with many on-ramps and off-ramps to connect and transport power produced in our region.